webappsolution/flow-mvc/README.md

 provides an application structure with reusability and portability in mind encouraging the re-use of application and business logic.

-For enterprises struggling with the myriad of choices available, FlowMVC and the tools used in the demo project, provide a level of security for enterprise architects and managers that their goals, such as well defined project structure, documentation, testability, localization, and re-use of resources, both human and IC, are met.
+For enterprises struggling with the myriad of choices available, FlowMVC and the tools used in the [Cafe Townsend Demo Project](https://github.com/WebAppSolutionInc/sencha-cafe-townsend), provide a level of security for enterprise architects and managers that their goals, such as well defined project structure, documentation, testability, localization, and re-use of resources, both human and IC, are met.